CityScope/CS_Brix/README.md

 # Brix

-Brix is a python library for CityScope modules which handles communication with City I/O
+Brix is a python library for CityScope modules which handles communication with City I/O.

+Full documentation can be found [here](https://cityscope.media.mit.edu/CS_Brix/).

 ## Introduction